A-Forca/8x8automations/fly-io-project-template/README.md

 npm run backfill:calls -- --limit 500 --only-missing --force-regrade
 ```

 The script logs per-call actions (`transcribe|summarize|grade`) and exits with a summary, so you can rerun until all historical rows are backfilled.
+Built-in retry env vars if your DB disconnects intermittently:

+- `BACKFILL_BATCH_RETRIES` / `BACKFILL_BATCH_RETRY_DELAY_MS`
+- `BACKFILL_CALL_RETRIES`

 Run `npm run test:backfill` to sanity-check the selector logic before sweeping production data.

 ### Run a manual sync (CLI)